roelfdiedericks/ratbond/README.md

 ## Current Status
 This thing works for me, in my lab environment.
 With consistent hashing, and a multi-threaded iperf test ```iperf3 -P 6 -R -c 10.10.10.2 -t 600``` I can pretty much saturate two assymetric fibre connections, and achieve combined throughput minus 15% of the combined capacity (overhead), with a script that flaps each of my test WAN links randomly, with sub-second link state detection.

-There is still an ugly hack, during link up/down events a KCP packet may be received on the tunXX interface, which then establishes a KCP connection over the tunXX inteface, whichs is obviously not desireale (tunnel within a tunnel).
+There is still an ugly hack, during link up/down events a KCP packet may be received on the tunXX interface, which then establishes a KCP connection over the tunXX inteface, whichs is obviously not desirable (tunnel within a tunnel).
 Some sort of filter needs to be applied to make sure that this doesn't happen.
 At the moment, a very basic check for a private IP is done, but this is not ideal.

 ## Building
 - golang version 1.23.0 or above is recommended.